data-forge/data-forge-js/README.md

 	// Set the row and produce a new DataFrame. var newDataFrame = dataFrame.set(10, newRow);

-Series and DataFrame are immutable, so the set operation does not modify in place, it returns a new Series or DataFrame.
+Series and DataFrame are immutable, so the set operation does not modify in place, it returns a new Series or DataFrame with the original unchanged.

 # Data exploration and visualization